Who attends Summer Intensive Studies?

 How much does it cost to live on campus?

 Please see Summer Housing Rates.

 Am I guaranteed housing?

-As long as you apply within the deadlines, housing will be available.
+As long as you apply before the deadlines, housing will be available.

 Am I required to live in the residence halls?

 No. You can live off campus while attending the summer program.